Chukstev/Circle-7-Assignment/slides.md

 ---
 ---
 ## The <kbd>form.submit()</kbd> Method
-WHen a developer programmatically submit a form without user interaction, the form.submit() method is used.
+When a developer programmatically submits a form without user interaction, the form.submit() method is used.
 This method is used in scenarios like, surveys, or sign-up wizards, where each steps submits partial data silently without the user noticing.<br>
 Code example:
 ````
 function createForm() {